Paul S. Newman: Early life and career

 Newman was born in New York City, the son of Mr. and Mrs. Joseph J. Newman.
 He served his World War II military service in the Po Valley campaign in Italy, earning a service star as an enlisted man in a bomb disposal unit, and, later, as a first lieutenant special-services officer aboard troop transports.
 Following his discharge, he attended Dartmouth College, graduating in 1947.

 That same year, Newman broke into comic books with DC Comics' teen-humor series A Date with Judy, based on the radio program, for which Newman had originally applied to write.
 He went on to script for Avon Comics, Fawcett Comics, Hillman Periodicals, St. John Publications, Ziff Davis, and, as a staff writer, at Marvel Comics' two predecessor companies, Timely Comics and Atlas Comics.

 At Timely/Atlas, where he and other staff writers were officially titled editors, Newman worked on the teen-humor series Patsy Walker, Hedy Devine and Jeannie under editor-artist Al Jaffee.
 Under Atlas editor-in-chief Stan Lee, he wrote stories (generally uncredited, as were virtually all those of the staff writers) for such horror/mystery titles as Journey into Mystery and Marvel Tales, as well as for romance titles.

 Turok, whose uncredited creation is disputed, debuted in an issue of the omnibus title Four Color Comics and, after a second issue in that series, continued as issue No. 3 of Turok, Son of Stone (the first issue of that series under its own name), published by Western Publishing — first through its business partner Dell Comics and then through its own label, Gold Key Comics.
 The uncredited Newman was one of the series' writers, along with Gaylord DuBois, from its inception in 1954.

 Newman had an additional decades-long run on the character the Lone Ranger, in the Dell Comics comic-book series.
 With artist Tom Gill, Newman chronicled the adventures of the radio, television and comic-strip Western hero from #38–145 (April 1948 – July 1962), the final issue.

 Silver Age of comics

 In 1962, Newman and Western Publishing editor Matt Murphy created the character Doctor Solar.
 Later that decade, Newman wrote the comic-book adaptation of the Beatles' animated feature Yellow Submarine.
 By the 1980s, he was writing for the DC Comics series G.I.
 Combat and House of Mystery; for the Disney comic Darkwing Duck; and industrial films and audio-visual presentations.

 Comic strips

-Newman wrote the September 9, 1951 – February 8, 1953, Sundays and dailies of the comic strip Tom Corbett – Space Cadet, drawn by Ray Bailey.
+Newman wrote the September 9, 1951 – February 8, 1953, Sundays and dailies of the comic strip adaptation of Tom Corbett, Space Cadet, drawn by Ray Bailey.
 Newman additionally wrote issues of Dell Comics' Tom Corbet comic book.

 Among his other strips are Laugh-In (with artist Roy Doty), based on the TV show; Smokey Bear; Robin Malone; and The Lone Ranger.